darklight-studios/darklight-nova-core/README.markdown

 ##### Scoring Modules

-All scoring modules you create must be in a package called **undecided.package.name**, are subclassed from com.ijg.darklight.sdk.core.ScoreModule, and the class name must follow the convention:
+All scoring modules you create must be in a package called com.darklight.core.scoring, are subclassed from com.ijg.darklight.sdk.core.ScoreModule, and the class name must follow the convention:

 (function of the module)Module